Facelift Surgery in The Woodlands, Texas, with Dr. W. Marshall Guy

 - sub-SMAS dissection

 Each of these lifts appropriately addresses the SMAS, with nuances between each.
-The things that really matter are that your surgeon is skilled in the procedure, implements the right method on you for the right reason, and addresses the SMAS layer.
+The things that really matter are that your plastic surgeon is skilled in the procedure, implements the right method on you for the right reason, and addresses the SMAS layer.

 The operation itself may be divided into three parts: